 For example, let’s consider a bad habit: not brushing your teeth.
 Here’s what that loop might look like:

 - You finish eating a tuna sandwich.
-That’s a cue—in this case, a cue you’re done with the main course.
+That’s a cue—in this case, a cue you’re done with the main course, and you have tuna breath.

 - You don’t brush your teeth, because you hate the taste of minty toothpaste mingled with tuna.
 This fixed belief both reflects and encourages a routine—the more you do something, the more ingrained the behavior becomes.